I love our kitchen now, but when we first bought this house, the layout just did not work for us. This is what it looked like before:

 We also had to add a new light fixture over the new peninsula, and we opted to go with one that matched the dining room chandelier that was already there in order to save a little money.
 It’s definitely my least-favorite thing in the kitchen, but it works.
 Doing it over, I’d definitely just change both fixtures out for new ones.

 There are a few smaller details that really make this kitchen function beautifully.
 Lights under the upper cabinets make the room brighter and make it easier to see what you’re doing.
-We added two additional outlets into our peninsula, one on the front and one on the other end.
+We added two additional outlets into our peninsula, one on the front side and one on the opposite end.

 I keep my stand mixer in the last cabinet in the peninsula and having that outlet there is so nice.